aagamezl/retail-product-catalog/README.md

 - Clone the Repository.
 - Run `npm i` to install the dependencies.
 - Run `npm run start:dev` to run the project in development mode.
-- Run `npm run start` to run the project in development mode.
+- Run `npm run start` to run the project in production mode.

 ## Configuration Options